MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

     </tbody>
 </table>

-\(1) SupportAgent can remove/add items to Support Lists (e.g. Safe, Block, Watch) via the Event Details page, but cannot read or edit off of the full Support Lists page.
+\(1) SupportAgent can remove/add items to **Support lists** (e.g. Safe, Block, Watch) via the **Event Details** page, but cannot read or edit off of the full **Support lists** page.

 \(2) To create an Azure AD application, the user must also be assigned the Application Administrator, Cloud Application Administrator, or Global Administrator role in your Azure tenant.

-\(3) The user assigning roles must also be assigned the Application Administrator, Cloud Application Administrator, Global Administrator, User Administrator or Privileged Role Administrator role in your Azure tenant.
+\(3) The user assigning roles must also be assigned the Application Administrator, Cloud Application Administrator, Global Administrator, User Administrator, or Privileged Role Administrator role in your Azure tenant.